-Students are required to notify the program when there is a change in their address or phone number.
+Students are required to notify the program when there is a change in any of their contact information (address, email, phone number).
 The program will not be responsible for lost mail or late notification when a student does not provide notification of a change.
 The University provides email service as a primary contact method; however, the school must also be able to contact students by phone at all times while they are on clinical rotation, even during non-clinical hours.

-Students are required to provide access phone numbers, including their cell phone numbers, to the program prior to beginning the clinical phase.
+Students are required to complete an Emergency Contact Form at the start of the program and maintain that up-to-date also.
 Students are required to check their University of New England email on a daily basis for important updates.
 All email communications to the program must be via the UNE email system for recognition purposes.
+Outside email addresses are unacceptable.